cloudstruct/cardano-infrastructure/DESIGN.md

   the instance at boot-time via HTTP(S)

 #### Design
-This terraform module will provide the following cloud objects with non-required
+This Terraform module will provide the following cloud objects with non-required
 features enabled via feature flags:
 * Virtual Machine instance
 * Ability to take in security group IDs and apply to created instances